ArizonaMangoJuice/brick-breaker/README.md

 - Lower the game size, currently zipped is 135 mb.

 ## Known Bugs
-- Very rarely the ball will get stuck to the right side of the game
+- Very rarely the ball will get stuck to the right side of the game (1/100 tries)